William Tyrrell (RAF officer): Military career

 In 1922 the War Office Committee of Enquiry Into "Shell-shock" published its final report providing an overview of the British experience of shell shock during the First World War.
 Tyrrell was a key contributor of evidence.
 He gave evidence in his capacity as a medical expert but he also described his own experience of shell shock which he suffered as a consequence of being buried by a shell explosion during his service as a medical officer to the 2nd Battalion Lancashire Fusiliers (12th Brigade, 4th division) on the Western Front.
 Tyrrell stated that it was his belief that the major cause of shell shock could be ascribed to the repression of fear.

 From 1923 to 1926 Tyrrell was PMO in Palestine and from 1927 to 1931 PMO in Cranwell.
 From 1932 to 1935 he was PMO in Iraq and Middle East and in 1935 moved to Inland Areas Training and Technical Training Command where he remained until 1944.
 He became an air commodore in 1935 and an air vice marshal in 1939.
 In 1939 he also became honorary surgeon to King George VI of the United Kingdom a position he held until 1943.
 He retired in 1944 and from 1945 to 1947 was the Director of Medical Services to the British Overseas Airways Corporation.

 In 1942 Tyrrell was created a Commander of the Order of the British Empire and in 1944 was appointed to the rank of Knight Commander of the Order of the British Empire, for his service during the Second World War.
 In 1947 he became a Knight of the Order of St John.
 He was painted by Walter Stoneman on two occasions.

 Personal life

 In 1929 Tyrrell married Barbara Coleclough, the daughter of M.J.
 Coleclough of Romsey, Hants.
-They had two sons, Marcus and Timothy, and a daughter, Phillipa.
+They had two sons, Marcus and Timothy (whos grandson has a middle name named after Sir William Tyrrell), and a daughter, Phillipa.
 Coleclough later lived apart from her husband and became a Communist, and a CND activist.
 Tyrrell was stated to have enjoyed walking and swimming.
 He was a member of the Royal Ulster Yacht Club (Bangor County Down) and the Ulster Reform Club (Belfast).